chichi2809/Cybersecurity-projects/NIST-CSF-2.0-Gap-Assessment/02-Assessment/Assessment-Matrix.md

 ## GV.RM - Risk Management Strategy

-**Category:** Organizational priorities, constraints, risk tolerance, and assumptions are established and used to support risk decisions
+**Category:** Organizational priorities, constraints, risk tolerance and appetite statements, and assumptions are established, communicated, and used to support risk decisions

-### Current State (Tier 0-1)
+### Current State (Tier 0- Non-existent)

-[TEMPLATE - YOU WILL FILL THIS IN]

 HealthBridge has no formal risk management strategy or framework documented.
 Risk assessment is performed ad-hoc when security issues arise.